Can you live a spiritual and material life? An analysis of Jane Hirshfield's poem 'Tree'

 My answer, (and the premise of my first book) is yes, yes, yes honey!
 Why not have it all.

 For sure, we may well need to make a few adjustments here and there along the way so that we can put love first, but what could be better than an integrated path?
-One that celebrates the radiance present as all things.
 One that sees all parts of life as practice, maturation and celebration.

 From this perspective, spiritual life is no longer over there, like a hobby or second language we’ve been learning, with our real material life of jobs and friends and fashion, happening separately and independently.
 Spiritual life, material life, it’s all part of the same thing.
 The tree and the house are one.